Skip to Content

 Resources & How to Apply

-For more information: See the Homestead Exemption Information Guide for a detailed explanation of each qualifying category.
+See the Homestead Exemption Information Guide for details on qualifying categories.

-Applications: Applications must be filed with your county assessor.
-Questions should also be directed to your assessor.
-To locate the contact information for your assessor, please see the Complete Assessor Address Listing form.
-You can also call the Property Assessment Division of the Nebraska Department of Revenue at 888-475-5101 or visit revenue.nebraska.gov/PAD.
+Contact your local assessor with any questions.
+Find their information in the Complete Assessor Address Listing form.
+You may also call the Property Assessment Division of the Nebraska Department of Revenue at 888-475-5101 or visit revenue.nebraska.gov/PAD.

 Take the Next Step